 Usually toward late afternoons on these trips, we would begin looking for a new campsite.
 There were some practical aspects that we kept in mind, like, was there some protection from the elements of wind, rain, maybe even snow?
 Were there mature trees to hang our backpacks so bears or smaller animals wouldn’t get to them?
 Where there shallow landing spots for canoes?

-Sometimes we would scout out a few spots before finding a site we would select and begin making our camp.
-At other times, we would come close to running out of daylight and needed to quickly pick an inadequate spot before dark, and felt somehow that the campsite “wasn’t quite right.”
+Sometimes we would scout out a few spots before finding a good site to make camp.
+At other times, we would come close to running out of daylight and be forced to quickly pick an inadequate spot before dark.
+These rushed campsite picks usually didn’t feel quite right.

 But the feeling was very different when we found the right spot.
 This kind of campsite felt safe, secure, and in some small way, it felt like home.
 The right site to pitch camp for the night, hundreds of years ago, could have made the difference between life and death, I suspect— at least some of the times.